 💸 Budget-Friendly Stays:

-- Bajo Nature Backpackers: A super affordable and friendly base in Labuan Bajo, perfect for backpackers who want to dive, island-hop, and meet fellow adventurers.
-The rooftop terrace is a chill spot for sunset beers and swapping stories. 👉 Book Bajo Nature Backpackers now.
+- Bajo Nature Backpackers: A super affordable and friendly base in Labuan Bajo, perfect for backpackers who want to dive, island-hop, and meet fellow adventurers. 👉 Book Bajo Nature Backpackers now.

-- Seaesta Komodo: This stylish hybrid of a hostel and boutique hotel has a lively social scene, a rooftop pool, regular live music, and incredible views over the harbour — all at great value prices. 👉 Book Seaesta Komodo now.
+- Seaesta Komodo: Stylish hybrid of a hostel and boutique hotel with a lively social scene, rooftop pool, live music and incredible views over the harbour. 👉 Book Seaesta Komodo now.

-- Green Hill: For travellers who want simplicity, comfort, and some of the best views in Labuan Bajo without blowing the budget.
-The rooms are basic but charming, and it’s the perfect spot to crash after a day of adventure. 👉 Book Green Hill now.
+- Green Hill: For travellers who want simplicity, comfort, and some of the best views in Labuan Bajo without blowing the budget. 👉 Book Green Hill now.

 ✨ Luxury Escapes:

-- Le Pirate Island: A dreamy private island escape where you can sleep in cute beach huts right on the sand.
-It’s off-grid, laid-back luxury with crystal-clear waters and a serious castaway feel — but with cocktails! 👉 Book Le Pirate Island now.
+- Le Pirate Island: A dreamy private island escape where you can sleep in cute beach huts right on the sand. 👉 Book Le Pirate Island now.

-- Paradise Garage Komodo Villa: An exclusive beachfront villa that feels like your own private paradise.
-Think lush gardens, infinity pools, and luxury with a personal touch — ideal for small groups or a splurge-worthy couple’s getaway. 👉 Book Paradise Garage Komodo Villa now.
+- Paradise Garage Komodo Villa: An exclusive beachfront villa that feels like your own private paradise. 👉 Book Paradise Garage Komodo Villa now.

 Further Exploring: What Else to Do on Flores Island